mcneel/help-docs/_en/flamingo/5/help/properties-decal.md

 ---
 title: Decals
 ---
+<--TODO: This page should be updated.
+There are at least, 3 points to improve, more likely some more: 1.
+Compare instructions to add decal with actual process in the program.
+2. There is another decal type, "spherical", that's not mentioned in the text.
+3. Clicking on "Properties" doesn't open a dialog but returns an error message. -->

 # {{page.title}}
 Decals are non-tiling image maps that apply directly to objects instead of indirectly using a material.
 Use decals to modify a limited part of an object's color, reflectivity, or bumps.